stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_kokkos/README.md

 ## Implementation limitations ##

-Kokkos has several abstraction to control where (execution spaces), how (execution policies and execution patterns) computation is executed and how memory is laid out (Views).
+Kokkos has several abstractions to control where (execution spaces) and how (execution policies and execution patterns) computation is executed and how memory is laid out (Views).